 Gulf Alliance Mirrors NOAA Priorities

 NOAA continues to be a committed federal partner alongside eleven other federal agencies that constitute a working group.
 The Alliance’s priorities align with NOAA’s mission, goals, and objectives.
-Staff from NCEI serve on all six Gulf of Mexico Alliance Priority Issue Teams:
+NCEI staff collaborate on initiatives to make progress on prioritized objectives from the Governors' Action Plan III, which was endorsed in 2016 by the governors of all five Gulf States.
+NCEI and other NOAA staff serve on all six Gulf of Mexico Alliance Priority Issue Teams:

 - Coastal Resilience